Where wildlife is up against the wall

 Donald Trump’s proposed border wall would devastate migrating animals.

 For El Jefe and the border’s other wild inhabitants, searching for love is a complicated proposition.
-The United States shares a 2,000-mile border with its southern neighbor, around 650 miles of which is blocked by fences and vehicle barriers.
-Though much of the border remains relatively crossable for wildlife, some of the mountainous stretches in the Santa Ritas are too rugged for fencing.
+The United States shares a 2,000-mile border with its southern neighbor, nearly 700 miles of which is blocked by fences and vehicle barriers.
+Still, it remains relatively crossable for wildlife; some stretches of the Santa Ritas, for instance, are too rugged for fencing.
 But the border’s permeability to animals may not last.

-For decades, biologists have understood the importance of habitat connectivity to conservation.
+For decades, scientists have understood the importance of habitat connectivity to conservation.
 Species from wolverines to salamanders require not only protected areas to thrive, but also safe passage between them.
 Wide-ranging elk need to migrate from summer to winter range; isolated animals like El Jefe have to find mates; and secluded populations must mingle in order to avoid inbreeding.
-Biologists nationwide also now emphasize linkage: Witness the Path of the Pronghorn, America’s first federal migration corridor, or the Forest Service accounting for connectivity in planning rules.
+Today, biologists nationwide emphasize linkage: Witness the Path of the Pronghorn, America’s first federal migration corridor, or the Forest Service accounting for connectivity in planning rules.
 E.M.
-Forster’s injunction to “Only connect!” ruled the zeitgeist — until President Donald Trump.
+Forster’s injunction to “Only connect!” ruled the zeitgeist — until President Trump.

 There is copious evidence that suggests Trump’s wall would damage borderlands ecosystems.
 One 2011 study found that some native species in California have already lost up to 75 percent of their range to border fences.
-An Arizona camera-trap study found that border infrastructure impeded the movements of cougars and coatis, but failed to have any impact on the movements of human beings.
-Journalists have reported watching bison trash border fences to reach food and water.
+An Arizona camera-trap study found that border infrastructure impeded the transit of cougars and coatis, but failed to affect the movements of human beings.
+Journalists have reported watching bison trample fences to reach food and water.
 A recent global review reported that barriers “curtail animals’ mobility, fragment populations and cause direct mortality.”

 All told, a U.S. Fish and Wildlife Service analysis suggests that President Trump’s wall could affect more than 100 threatened or endangered species.
 Might the Endangered Species Act, America’s toothiest environmental law, pose a stumbling block to this grandiose project?
-The answer is only perhaps: Section 7 of the ESA requires federal agencies to consult with Fish and Wildlife on projects that could jeopardize endangered species or destroy critical habitat.
+Section 7 of the ESA requires federal agencies to consult with Fish and Wildlife on projects that could jeopardize endangered species or destroy critical habitat.
 Yet a 2015 analysis found that Section 7 consultations hadn’t stopped or extensively altered a single project since 2008.
-The act won’t dent Trump’s wall, especially since the Department of Homeland Security has waived the law in expanding border fences in the past.
+The act won’t dent Trump’s wall, especially since the Department of Homeland Security has waived the law to expand border fences in the past.

-It is true that bemoaning Donald Trump’s actions that harm wildlife is a lot like complaining about the Titanic’s house band.
-His presidency is bringing daily affronts to his fellow Homo sapiens.
-He’s signed executive orders that will harm the health of women worldwide, ban certain refugees, and leave millions without health care.
-The wall isn’t even his worst insult to wildlife: His vows to revive coal and withdraw from international treaties stand to doom more species, by accelerating climate change, than any barrier ever could.
+At times, bemoaning Donald Trump’s harm to wildlife can feel a bit like complaining about the Titanic’s house band.
+His presidency is bringing near-daily affronts to his fellow Homo sapiens.
+He’s signed executive orders that will impair the health of women, ban certain refugees, and jeopardize Americans’ retirement money.
+Heck, the wall isn’t even his worst insult to animals: His vows to withdraw from international climate treaties stand to doom more species, by accelerating global warming, than any barrier ever could.

-Yet the wall is a crisis.
-It is a towering symbol of President Trump’s disdain for science, stewardship and legal process.
-His hiring freeze will devastate the National Park Service’s ability to preserve precious landscapes, his plans to neuter the Environmental Protection Agency will make our air and water dirtier, and his expunging of global warming from the White House website bodes ill for our climate.
-What’s more, as Congress lines up to sell federal acres, it’s hard to imagine President Trump acting as anything other than a rubber stamp.
+Yet the wall is a crisis, a towering symbol of President Trump’s disdain for science, stewardship and environmental process.
+His hiring freeze will make it harder for federal agencies to manage natural resources, his plans to neuter the Environmental Protection Agency will make our air and water dirtier, and his expunging of global warming from the White House website bodes ill for our climate.
+He’s also empowering a Congress that’s already discarding stream protection and gas flaring rules left and right.

 Note: the opinions expressed in this column are those of the writer and do not necessarily reflect those of High Country News, its board or staff.
 If you'd like to share an opinion piece of your own, please write Betsy Marston at betsym@hcn.org.